m18n/binance_collector_test/README.md

 > **Personal Project Notice**: This is a personal, non-commercial project created for learning and experimenting with algorithmic trading strategies.
 It is not intended for production or commercial use.

+> **Project Status**: This project is no longer actively developed.
+The last changes were made on **July 10, 2025**.
+The repository is kept public for reference and learning purposes only.

 ## Overview
 This project is a modular component of a larger trading bot system, designed for collecting and preprocessing historical market data from the Binance exchange to support backtesting of trading strategies.
 The module retrieves candlestick data, calculates metrics such as Z-scores and stationarity (via the Augmented Dickey-Fuller test), generates synthetic trading pairs, and stores the processed data in a PostgreSQL database.
 The data is then serialized into JSON and sent via HTTP to another component of the trading bot for further analysis, signal generation, and simulated trades.
 This module is exclusively for **historical market simulation** (backtesting), not live trading.
 It enables strategy testing by replaying past market conditions without financial risk.
 Data is processed day-by-day (up to 270 days by default) and supports both regular and synthetic pairs (e.g., BTCUSDT/ETHUSDT).